sveltejs/kit/README.md

 ### Version bumps

-You can bump the package versions by running `pnpx changeset` followed by `pnpx version`.
+You can bump the package versions by running `pnpx changeset` followed by `pnpx changeset version`.

 ## Testing